tokinifubara/Creative-Making/README.md

 ### Week 6
 Project Proposal Presentation
 No research presentation this week.
-Instead we will have 5 minute student presentations of their project proposals.
+Instead we will have **5 minute student presentations** of their project proposals.
+While your presentations are not graded it is important that you have images and examples that illustrate your ideas.

+**Possible Outline For presentation:**
+- Working title of portfolio/projects
+- Theme of portfolio and motivations for chosing the particular theme
+- Format of projects (eg. game, data visualization... etc)
+- Inspiration, examples, and (academic) sources
+- Methods to execute proposal
+- Experimentations so far

 ---